LautaMedia/YBoard/README.md

 2. Run `locale-gen`
 3. Restart PHP `service php7.1-fpm restart`

-If you edit the config or locales, please regenerate the javascripts with `php RunCommand.php GenerateFiles allJs`.
+If you edit the config or locales, please regenerate the javascripts with `php RunCommand.php GenerateFiles`.

 ## Discussion